2023-2024 Grant Cycle’s Due date: March 6, 2023

 - Grant recipients will be required to submit a one-page report after the end of the grant period with the outcomes and results of their project to the official designate of Academic Affairs.
 Failure of submitting this report will affect eligibility for future applications.
 This report will be posted on the Academic Senate website.

-Please direct any questions related to the Grant to the BMCC Faculty Development Committee at BMCCFacultyDevelopmentCommittee@bmcc.cuny.edu
+Please direct any questions related to the award to the BMCC Faculty Development Committee at BMCCFacultyDevelopmentCommittee@bmcc.cuny.edu

-- I am a fulltime faculty member at BMCC as of September 2018.
+- I am a full-time faculty member at BMCC as of September 2023.